Star Trek news and rumors: Star Trek Discovery, the next movie, and more

-- Fuller confirmed that CBS didn’t have a firm idea for the new show, which means the studio left it to Fuller and Kurtzman.
+- Fuller confirmed that CBS didn’t have a firm idea for the new show, which means the studio left it to him and Kurtzman.

-- The first hour of the show will be written by Fuller and Kurtzman.
-Hour two will be scripted by Meyer and Fuller.
+- The first hour of the show was written by Fuller and Kurtzman.
+Hour two was scripted by Meyer and Fuller.